 Mario: This would be a private-party negotiation with the landlord and would depend on the landlord.
 I would recommend getting into a month-to-month arrangement for temporary housing, so that the tenant can get out with a 30-day notice.
 Ask for a short-term lease or for two-week notice to leave instead of 30-day notice.
 You don’t want to enter into anything long-term and get stuck in a lease if you’ll have the chance to go back to your home.

 Martin: There are a lot of good insurance policies out there, but you have to pay for them.
 When you have a basic policy, temporary housing may not be provided.
 It is very important to read over your policy documents to know what you have covered.

 What other legal documents should you prepare or replace after a fire?

 Mario: Any legal documents should be redone: estate plans, marriage certificates, birth certificates.
 Any legal document you have, you should have more than one copy.
 You should have them in the cloud, in a fire safety box, or in other safe storage areas.

 Martin: I would recommend, for preventive measures, having a fire safety box to hold your documents.

 What have you learned from representing other fire victims?

 Martin: Be patient.
 It is a long process that is going to be an emotional roller coaster.
 Finding an attorney that is going to hold your hand is the most important step.
 It’s important to have knowledgeable counsel who understands what information needs to be provided and what documents need to be filed.

-Rocket Lawyer: What should people be asking but may not be thinking about in the immediate aftermath of this tragedy?
+What should people be asking but may not be thinking about in the immediate aftermath of a fire?

 Martin: They need to think about their inventory—ALL of the inventory.
 You need to go through each room and create a detailed list of everything in that room.
 Keep coming back to it because you will remember items that you didn’t think about a few days before.